How to Determine The Price For Your Business/Service:

 11. Appsitude ($600K/year)

-Cam Upson (from Vancouver, British Columbia, Canada) started Appsitude over 8 years ago.
+Cam Upson (from Vancouver, British Columbia, Canada) started Appsitude almost 9 years ago.

 Hey!
 Well to start my name is Cameron Upson, and I am a 22-year-old entrepreneur.
 I recently acquired an app development company called Appsitude that a friend of mine started.
 I am not the original founder but I think of myself as one as I had to completely restart the company from the ground up and get it moving again.